 - Considering Blame! is a series that prides itself in its sheer vagueness, it isn't a big surprise that this trope shows up at least once a chapter.
 Technology and factions are seen, mentioned and interacted with often, but in most cases, never fully explained.
 This adds to the already frighteningly vast feel of the ''verse, and leaves plenty of room for Wild Mass Guessing.

-- Eureka Seven features the characters spouting a lot of Engrish phrases that won't mean anything until a good twenty episodes later.
+- This anime features the characters spouting a lot of Engrish phrases that won't mean anything until a good twenty episodes later.
 It gets pretty confusing when half of the spoken terms have no meaning to the viewer.

 - Its sequel, Eureka Seven AO is slightly better.
 There are a lot of references to events in the past, and several hints that there is something off about the Alternate Universe.
 They also managed to cut the introduction to meaning rate by about 50%, meaning that almost every truly cryptic and bizarre thing has been given some measure of explanation or meaning within 10 episodes, as opposed to the 20 mentioned above.
 Yes, if you just started watching, that means that the Alternate Universe thing will get explained very soon.

-- Mahou Sensei Negima! has a visual one: in This splash page from the first chapter of the manga, look closely at the center.
+- A visual one: in the splash page from the first chapter of the manga, look closely at the center.
 Zazie Rainyday has claws.◊ 250+ chapters later, this is still unexplained, as is everything regarding Zazie.
 It finally appears in the story proper in chapter 298.

 - The Magic World is filled to the brim with this type of stuff, with people referring to all sorts of races, animals, places, and phenomena that don't happen here.

-- A very subtle one in Puella Magi Madoka Magica.
+- A very subtle one.
 When Mami explains why Witches are bad, she mentioned them luring people to suicide and causing fights to break out in certain places.
 The second type of bad influence is never seen in the anime.